 Farm & Agriculture Bird Control

-Pest birds may consume dairy cow feed due to its high protein content and relatively easy access.
+Feed and water contamination is one of the biggest pest bird concerns for commercial agriculture like Dairy and Poultry producers.
+Pest birds will consume dairy cow feed due to its high protein content and relatively easy access.
 This meddling deprives dairy cows of proper nutrition, resulting in decreased milk production.

 Netting is the strongest and most versatile bird exclusion system in the world.
-This system denies pest birds' access to any structural configuration, including courtyards, roof tops, overhangs, parking garages, etc. The best application of netting encloses or blocks off each access point used by the pest birds.
+This system denies pest birds' access to any structural configuration, including barns, roof tops, overhangs, parking garages, and especially fruit producing trees and shrubs.
+The best application of netting encloses or blocks off each access point used by the pest birds.

-The installation of an Agrilaser acts as a visual deterrent for pest birds roosting or nesting in or on commercial properties and/or on structural installations.
+The installation of an Agrilaser acts as a visual deterrent for pest birds foraging, roosting, or nesting on a property and provide a continuous deterrent over a large area.